Zillertal Railway

 The Zillertal Railway or Zillertalbahn is a gauge independent railway running along the valley of the river Ziller (Zillertal) in Tyrol, Austria.
 The 32 km line starts in Jenbach and terminates in Mayrhofen.

 Background

 Running through a valley in a high-amenity rural area, the line is used by tourists and for commuter transport by local people.
-Railway enthusiasts from all over the world are attracted to it because of its use of steam engines and its small track gauge.
+It is known because of its use of steam engines and its small track gauge.

 Most of the passenger train services operate using modern diesel locomotives and railcars but the Zillertal Railway also has several steam locomotives which are used with heritage verandah rolling stock for special trains targeting tourists.
 Goods traffic is carried; standard gauge wagons to and from the main line network are carried on transporter wagons.

 In Jenbach the Zillertal Railway meets the ÖBB standard gauge line between Salzburg and Innsbruck and the metre gauge Achensee Railway.
 Jenbach is the only location in Austria where railways of three different track-gauges meet.